THE UNIVERSITY of EDINBURGH

 SCQF Credits10 ECTS Credits5

-Course description The course provide students with an understanding of principal concepts emerging within the financial sector to taken climate change into account in decision-making and portfolio management.
-Across both public and private sector financial actors, two principal areas of focus are the management of risks and opportunities associated with climate change and the alignment of assets and portfolios with climate goals agreed by governments.
-The application and implementation of these management strategies, in turn, is highly dependent different types of forward-looking assessments such as scenarios, forecasting and modelling.
+Course description The course provides students with an understanding of principal concepts emerging within the financial sector to take climate change into account in decision-making and portfolio management.
+Across private sector financial actors, two principal areas of focus are the management of risks and opportunities associated with climate change and the alignment of assets and portfolios with climate goals agreed by governments.

 The course develops practical knowledge for implementing these practices.
-Students will develop the critical thinking skills to evaluate whether emerging practices are fit for purpose for use by different financial actors (banking, asset management, institutional investors) as well as for different mandates (impact-driven versus maximising financial returns).
+Students will develop the critical thinking skills to evaluate whether emerging practices are fit for purpose for use by different financial actors with a focus on pension funds and asset managers.

 Outline Content

-1. Overview of the climate change investment and finance challenge - roles of public and private sector actors
+1. Overview of the climate change investment and finance challenge - scale of capital required and required deployment.

-2. Overview of the dominant logics for public and private sector finance and investment decision making
+3. Overview of two contrasting logics for climate finance and investment decision making (conventional return-based vs portfolio alignment).

-The course will be taught through weekly lectures and will generally include a case study, group exercise or other interactive discussion component.
+The course will be taught through weekly lectures and will include a case study, group exercise or other interactive discussion components.
 The course will also include a small number of guest speakers.
-This provides useful real-world insights alongside the more theoretical aspects of the course.
+This provides useful real-world insights alongside the more theoretical aspects of the Programme.

 Entry Requirements (not applicable to Visiting Students)